-- Coastal areas: Many of the coastal areas that were zoned in coastal zones in the ODP are proposed as rural zones in the PDP, and the Coastal Environment area now covers a rather narrow coastal fringe.
+Coastal areas: Many of the coastal areas that were zoned in coastal zones in the ODP are proposed as rural zones in the PDP, and the Coastal Environment area now covers a rather narrow coastal fringe.
 These changes have a negative effect, removing many of the protections that exist for coastal areas under the RMA and NZCPS.
-The PDP should add coastal overlays, or similar mechanism, to all coastal areas visible from marine areas, so that coastal landscapes, coastal character and coastal environments will be protected appropriately. - Areas already protected as a result of the consenting process: Some areas of significant ecological value on private land have already been recognised and protected (by consent conditions, covenant, etc.) during a resource consenting process in recent years.
+The PDP should add coastal overlays, or similar mechanism, to all coastal areas visible from marine areas, so that coastal landscapes, coastal character and coastal environments will be protected appropriately.
+Areas already protected as a result of the consenting process: Some areas of significant 338.043 & ecological value on private land have already been recognised and protected (by consent \$338.044 conditions, covenant, etc.) during a resource consenting process in recent years.
 However, the PDP map does not identify these sites and has applied entirely inappropriate zoning in some cases.
-This problem needs to be rectified promptly, so that existing protected sites are indicated on maps, protected by appropriate zoning and/or overlay, and are promptly included in Schedule 4 of the PDP. • Waipapa Landing: The area around Waipapa Landing and Cherry Park house grounds should be recognised for its history, ecological, riparian and coastal values, and as an area for peaceful enjoyment of the natural environment.
-The zoning of the grounds around Cherry Park house should be changed to Natural Open Space.
-S427.031 We seek the following decision from the Council: Please refer to the text above for areas where our group opposes, supports or seeks amendment to the PDP I wish to be heard in support of my submission I do not wish to be heard in support of my submission (Please tick relevant box) If others make a similar submission, I will consider presenting a joint case with them at a hearing X Yes No Do you wish to present your submission via Microsoft Teams?
-Signature of submitter: Rob Wilson 1 Date: 21 October 2022
+This problem needs to be rectified promptly, so that existing protected sites are indicated on maps, protected by appropriate zoning and/or overlay, and are promptly included in Schedule 4 of the PDP.
+S338.045 & Waipapa Landing: The area around Waipapa Landing and Cherry Park house grounds should be S338.046 recognised and preserved as a public recreational reserve.
+We seek the following decision from the Council: Please refer to the text above for areas where our group opposes, supports or seeks amendment to the PDP I wish to be heard in support of my submission I do not wish to be heard in support of my submission (Please tick relevant box) If others make a similar submission, I will consider presenting a joint case with them at a hearing X Yes Do you wish to present your submission via Microsoft Teams?
+X Yes ☐ No Signature of submitter: Annika Dickey, on behalf of Our Kerikeri